 - Mixed IncontinenceWhen stress incontinence and urge incontinence both occur, it’s often referred to as mixed Incontinence.
 Up to 60% of women with stress incontinence can also have urge incontinence.
 Both of these incontinences frequently resolve after the stress incontinence is treated.

 Identifying the type of incontinence you’re experiencing is the key to making sure you receive the most effective treatment.
 The doctors at Georgia Urology are skilled in using state-of-the-art testing methods to diagnose the type of incontinence as well as its underlying causes.
 We will get you back to feeling confident with the best-possible care catered to your specific needs.
 If you’re suffering from symptoms of incontinence, don’t delay care.
-Contact Georgia Urology to schedule an evaluation and consultation today.
+Contact Georgia Urology to schedule an evaluation and consultation today and if you have further questions about the five different types of urinary leakage.